stephen-pon/article-search/README.md

 -- How to run --

-In the root directory of this project, run:
+In the root directory of this project, follow the following steps:
-1. npm install
-2. npm start
+1. Add .env file to root of project (Sent to Mike through email)
+2. run `npm install`
+3. run `npm start`
 (I'm currently using node v17.4.0.
 If you're having issues running it, try moving to that version).